rancher/docs/versioned_docs/version-2.0-2.4/v2.0-v2.4/en/installation/resources/advanced/air-gap-helm2/populate-private-registry/populate-private-registry.md

 For Rancher servers that will only provision Linux clusters, these are the steps to populate your private registry.

-A. Find the required assets for your Rancher version <br>
+A. Find the required assets for your Rancher version <br/>
-B. Collect all the required images <br>
+B. Collect all the required images <br/>
-C. Save the images to your workstation <br>
+C. Save the images to your workstation <br/>
 D. Populate the private registry

 ### Prerequisites